Huge Thanks to Geek House Backers

 Chuck E Cheese Meets Virtual Reality

 Speaking of Oculus Rift, Chuck E Cheese is planning to use their headsets to test Virtual Reality games at a few select locations.
 Players will try to snag simulated Chuck E Cheese tickets blown around a booth by a fan.
 Once out of the booth you’ll be able to redeem the virtual tickets for real ones— and get back to playing Whack a Mole or my favorite, SkiBall (while waiting for your pizza).
+Virtual reality gaming with your boys is being offered as a bachelor party Toronto.

 Pink Floyd and Coldplay Rock the Skies